-A mid-1920s photo has emerged showing Johnson in promotional mode at the annual American Toy Fair in New York City.
-The 6 ½” x 8 ½” Underwood & Underwood news photo is among the featured items in RMY Auctions’ October online catalog.
+A mid-1920s image showing Johnson in promotional mode at the annual American Toy Fair in New York City is the RMY Auctions Photo of the Day.
+The 6 ½” x 8 ½” Underwood & Underwood news photo is among the featured items in the company’s current online catalog.

 In the 90+ years since it was first issued, the Walter Johnson Baseball Game has become one of the most popular and sought after antique sports board games.

 Johnson, arms folded as he sits at a table in a suit complete with a flower on the lapel, is showing a young boy how to play the game.
 In the background is a stack of brand new games that feature his image on the front.

 Johnson did participate in photo sessions for the game but auction officials say it’s the only image of Johnson unveiling it to the public.
 The photo is exceptionally high grade with little wear and a caption still attached to the back.